czyys/dustforceguide/README.md

 ### Zetta slopes in Zetta Difficult ###

-I'm doing one exception to the rule of not including any level specific help in this case, as vast majority of players going through Zetta Difficult fall victim to what essentially is a bad level design.
+I'm making one exception to the rule of not including any level specific help in this case, as vast majority of players going through Zetta Difficult fall victim to what essentially is a bad level design.

 It concerns some of the sloped and slanted ceilings where developers put dust right at their beginning which makes it very easy to miss if you dash after getting the slope boost.
 Even though you're glued to the ceiling while dashing you're not actually collecting any dust until after the dash is over.
 This might cause you to skip some of the earlier dust, like in the clip below.